 c) At the end of that retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis.

-d) In the case of Gift Aid, HMRC requires us to keep records for 6 years after a claim is made, irrespective of membership status.
-The information we collect is Title, First Name, Last Name, First Line of Address, Postcode, Amount Paid, Date of Payment.
+d) In the case of Gift Aid, HMRC requires us to keep records for six years after a claim is made, irrespective of membership status.
+The information we collect is Title, First Name, Last Name, First Line of Address, Postcode, Amount Paid, and Date of Payment.
 Six years after the claim, the data will be deleted.

 9. Who do we share your personal data with?

 We do not share your personal information with any third party other than HMRC for Gift Aid Claims, unless otherwise stated.

 10. What are your rights over your personal data?

 i.
 Access to the personal data we hold about you, free of charge in most cases.

 ii.
 The correction of your personal data when incorrect, out of date or incomplete.